lpinzari/lpinzari/README.md

 > Creativity is the dirver of an unstoppable train called passion

-I'm a research scientist with a CS engineering background and Math geek with a passion for quality code and innovation.
+I'm a research scientist with a CS engineering background.
 Experienced PhD Data Scientist working in Health Industry for Government agencies.

 My research focussed on the design of statistical indicies for classification and clustering geographic areas with similar demographic and socioeconomic charateristics.
 An open source tool is available in this repo :
 - [homogeneity and location index](https://github.com/lpinzari/homogeneity-location-index).